Remember: Late Payment Debt Collection Shouldn’t Cost You A Penny

 You certainly know that chasing late payments can prove to be an incredibly time consuming and frustrating process.
 Credit controllers and account receivables work hard to guarantee the business has enough working capital, but with certain debts their options start running out.
 It is at this stage that a solicitor must be instructed to set the stage for potential legal action – at a price.

 Who Pays For The Legal Costs?

 It’s not fair that your business ends up having to pay to chase a customer that is holding on to money that is rightfully yours.
 If your company has a clause in its terms and conditions that specifies the rate of interest that will be applied if a customer pays late, and makes no reference to the fact you will claim your costs of chasing late payment, it is likely you will be footing the bill for legal and in-house debt recovery costs.
 However, this can be avoided by amending this clause to utilise the Late Payment of Commercial Debts (Interest) Act 1998 (‘Late Payment Act’) and including a provision that allows you to recover your costs of chasing late payment.
-Ensure you can have COST-FREE debt collection by incorporating these T&C clauses in your contracts and invoices.

 How Will This Support Your Business?